benhaz1024/raspbian-tee/README.rst

 ----------

 - Host OS: Ubuntu 16.04 or later.
-- cross build toolchain: aarch32 must > 6.0.
+- cross build toolchain: aarch64 & aarch32 both needed, and aarch32 must > 6.0. (you can get one, from linaro)

 Build
 -----
 first, config your cross build toolchain at config.mk.

 then:
 	$ cd raspbian-tee

 	$ ./prepare-env.sh #if your had download all package, skip this.

 	$ ./mkout.sh #create output directory tree.

 	$ make patch #this will patch linux kernel & ATF, if you have done before, skip this.

 	$ make

 Install